 Most kids [ages 5-10] should try different sports, but some kids are unique.

 Some are 6-7 years old and they LOVE SOCCER and know more pro players and teams than I do.
 It’s really a cool thing to see.
-These kids parents half the time never played soccer, it’s just that certain sports are born in some people.
+These kids parents half the time never played soccer.
+Some people are born with the passion.

-In middle school some districts make the kids play 2 sports.
-The idea is good, to keep the video gamers active, but the select/club athletes shouldn’t have to.
-They are already very active and don’t need the same rules as kids who don’t play sports outside of school.
+In middle school some districts MAKE the kids play 2 sports.
+The idea is good, to keep the video gamers active, BUT the select athletes shouldn’t have to.
+They are already doing enough.

 Old school mentality works best